HBO Logo

 HBO Emblem

-The logos for the HBO television network reflect changes in its status.
-Simultaneously, the design is quite stable: it has remained classic for over 50 years.
-Attention is focused on the brand name, which is made in an original but minimalistic style.
+The HBO television network’s logos reflect changes in its status.
+At the same time, the design is quite stable: it has remained classic for over 50 years.
+Attention is focused on the brand name, which is executed in an original yet minimalist style.

 HBO Symbol

-The abbreviation is made up of bold sans serif letters.
-The lettering resembles Avant Garde Gothic.
-The color scheme has always been black and white.
+The acronym consists of bold, serifed letters.
+The typeface resembles avant-garde gothic, and the color palette has always been black and white.